Extended-Thunder/send-later/index.md

 discarding the "X-Send-Later" headers that it uses to keep track of message scheduled delivery times.
-You can tell that this is happening if you schedule a message for delivery, but then when you look at the message header of the scheduled draft with View \> Message Source, there are no "X-Send-Later" headers.
+You can tell that this is happening if you schedule a message for delivery, but then when you look at the message header of the scheduled draft with `View > Message Source` or `Ctrl+U`, there are no "X-Send-Later" headers.

 To work around this problem, you need to store your drafts for the affected account in some other Drafts folder, e.g., the one underneath Local Folders.
-You can set this preference by going to Tools \> Account Settings... or Edit \> Account Settings... and viewing the "Copies & Folders" page for the affected account.
+You can set this preference by going to `Edit > Account Settings...` or `Three-lines menu > Account Settings...` and viewing the
+"Copies & Folders" page for the affected account.

-Please note: for Microsoft Exchange in particular, this workaround is only valid when you are accessing Exchange as a generic IMAP server, *not* when you are using ExQuilla, which as noted [just above](#exquilla) is incompatible with Send Later.
+Please note: for Microsoft Exchange in particular, this workaround is only valid when you are accessing Exchange as a generic IMAP server, *not* when you are using ExQuilla, which as noted [just above](#exquilla) is incompatible with Send Later anyway.

 ### Thunderbird must be running for scheduled messages to be sent